 The reason is that so many different factors can affect a personal injury claim.
 Every case is unique, and injuries affect victims in different ways.

 Still, it’s important to understand what to expect when you seek monetary damages in an accident case.
-You can rely on an Illinois personal injury lawyer to assist with your claim and advocate on your behalf, but the following information may be useful.
+You can rely on a personal injury lawyer to assist with your claim and advocate on your behalf, but the following information may be useful.

 How Personal Injury Accidents Happen

 While the exact circumstances may vary, these incidents typically occur because someone was careless or reckless.
 In the practice of law, this concept is called negligence.
 You can recover compensation for your losses if you can prove that the responsible person or entity failed to exercise reasonable care, and this breach led to the accident in which you were hurt.

 Negligence is the theory of liability in motor vehicle accidents, which are among the most common types of personal injury cases.
 Examples of negligent acts include:

 - Speeding in excess of the posted limit;

 - Traveling too fast for weather or road conditions;

 - Driving while under the influence of drugs or alcohol;